2026 수능특강 영독연 13강 변형문제 (1~9번)

 6 식물을 인격체로서 대해야 하는 당위성

-They have just as much of a right to ____ water, healthy soil, and a liveable atmosphere as the rest of us, and this needs to be remembered when we consider the ethical dimensions of climate change.
+They have just as much of a right to clean water, healthy soil, and a liveable atmosphere as the rest of ____ and this needs to be remembered when we consider the ethical dimensions of climate change.

 7 현대 스포츠의 기원과 확산

-Take, for instance, soccer ____ football).
+Take, for instance, ____ (association football).

 9 삽화가 Helen Moore Sewell의 삶